-I. On 15 December 1988, the appellant filed international application PCT/JP88/01274, claiming the priority of a national patent application filed in Japan on 28 December 1987.
-This application was given the European patent application number 89 900 646.4.
-The appellant's representative subsequently filed EPO Form 1200 upon entering the European regional phase; the form was dated 8 August 1989 and was received at the EPO on 10 August.
-An authorisation (Rule 101 EPC) was filed at the same time and the relevant fees, including the national fee, paid.
-With a letter dated 4 September (received on 8 September 1989) a translation of the Japanese priority document was filed, and a request was made to correct three errors "in the English translation of the PCT specification which was filed".
+I. On 25 November 1988, the appellant filed international application PCT/JP88/01197, claiming the priority of a national patent application filed in Japan on 27 November 1987.
+This application was given the European patent application number 88 910 131.7.
+The appellant's representative subsequently filed EPO Form 1200 upon entering the European regional phase; the form was dated 4 July 1989 and was received at the EPO on 7 July.
+An authorisation (Rule 101(4) EPC) was filed subsequently on 17 July 1989.
+The relevant fees, including the national fee, were paid.
+On 2 August 1989, a translation of the Japanese priority document was filed.

-The time limit prescribed in Article 22(1) PCT with respect to furnishing a translation of the international application and the payment of the national fee to the designated office expired on 28 August 1989 (20 months from the priority date).
+The time limit prescribed in Article 22(1) PCT with respect to furnishing a translation of the international application and the payment of the national fee to the designated office expired on 27 July 1989 (20 months from the priority date).

-The appellant's representatives were advised by communication of 30 October 1989, pursuant to Rule 69(1) EPC, that the application was deemed withdrawn because a translation of the international application into one of the official languages of the EPO had not been furnished in accordance with Article 158(2) EPC within the period specified under Article 22(1) PCT.
+The appellant's representatives were advised by a communication of 9 October 1989, pursuant to Rule 69(1) EPC, that the application was deemed withdrawn because a translation of the international application into one of the official languages of the EPO had not been furnished in accordance with Article 158(2) EPC within the period specified under Article 22(1) PCT.